Bond of Brothers

 “Mitch,” Wes whispered as well, leaning down toward the cook, “I can’t tell you about her personal business.
 You’ve seen her faint.
 Isn’t that enough to convince you I’m not a drug dealer?”

 “Wes, you spill, or I’ll smoke up your office.”
 Mitch pulled out his carton of cigarettes.
 “I did skip out on my smoke break to check on your ass.”
 Wes gaped down at the small box.
-Mitch just squatted there with a irritated glare, waiting for the other to cave…
+Mitch just squatted there with an irritated glare, waiting for the other to cave…

 “She’s a vampire!
 Okay?”
 Even though it had been a muffled cry, Wes still looked flustered.
 The thought of the code violations for cigarette smoke inside a restaurant made him spasm into a panic attack.

 Mitch stared back with the same look on his face.
 As it started to sink in, his jaw loosened.
 He’d never thought about how Mary’s eye color and skin tone were kind of different before.
-She didn’t really eat on her lunch breaks either, and she did drink a weird, red juice a lot…
+She didn’t eat on her lunch breaks either, and she did drink a weird, red juice a lot…

 “You lucky bastard!”
 Mitch whisper-screamed up at his best friend.
 “You had a vampire girlfriend and never told me!
 Man, I outta strangle your ass!
 We’re like brothers!
 You can’t go keeping shit like that from me!”